We Are Fabric For Freedom

 We've had 12,000 years of a stable climate, 4.5 billion years of the earth actually changing itself.
 We're now in an era where we're creating man-made change to nature.
 It's commonly termed the Anthropocene.
 This really changes our own perception of who we are in the world and what we're doing.
 Nature is our only home, we can't live anywhere else.
 And we're messing it up.
 This man-made construct of climate change is also put against the man-made construct of human inequality.
 Both of these issues are part of fashion.
 We were all conceived equal and yet, we are the only species that have really created an inequality amongst us that we perpetuate through our cultures, habits, economies, and lifestyles.

-So if we're thinking about what it means to be doing good design, if we're thinking about what a fashion designer actually intends to do, then maybe we need to really reconsider the kind of premise of our work.
+So if we're thinking about what it means to be doing good design, if we're thinking about what a fashion designer actually intends to do, then maybe we need to really reconsider the premise of our work.
 Other disciplines do it - We haven't before really considered what it is that fashion professionals should have as an underlying principle to their work.

-Working as a buyer, Esther saw the social and human consequences of the fast fashion production first hand.
+Working as a buyer, Esther saw the social and human consequences of the fast-fashion production first hand.
 Deciding it was time for a change and she focused on building a brand that was modern, environmentally-friendly and respectful to garment workers.

 Fabric For Freedom was born to give a clear message about what "good fashion" means.
 Transparency is the goal to be achieved by creating clothes that inspire, encourage and offer a sustainable alternative to fast fashion.